 Build-in blinds or shades in sliding patio doors are a great way to bring privacy into your home without compromising style or messing with large curtain panels.
 An added bonus: built-in blinds and shades are completely maintenance-free.

 If you love the idea of letting natural light in through your patio doors but aren’t sold on the idea of built-in options, glass bevelling, textured glass, or opaque glass can provide more privacy while still allowing the sunshine in.
 And these options often add character and style to your patio doors!

 When it comes to making sure your door is securely locked, you have several options.
 Locks can be installed at the door’s handle, as well as at the top and/or bottom of your patio door.
-A footbolt will give you an additional measure of protection, and can be installed so as to allow for a small opening for ventilation while still providing security to your home.
+A football will give you an additional measure of protection and can be installed so as to allow for a small opening for ventilation while still providing security to your home.